fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-07-04】[CoderGamester / mcp-unity](https://github.com/CoderGamester/mcp-unity) - Unity plugin for integrating Model Context Protocol (MCP) with the Unity Editor — designed for AI-assisted development and OpenAI, Gemini and Claude interoperability
 * 【2025-07-03】[9p4 / jellyfin\-plugin\-sso](https://github.com/9p4/jellyfin-plugin-sso) - This plugin allows users to sign in through an SSO provider (such as Google, Microsoft, or your own provider)  This enables one\-click signin
 * 【2025-07-01】[TheAirBlow / HyperSploit](https://github.com/TheAirBlow/HyperSploit) - Bypasses HyperOS restrictions on bootloader unlocking
 * 【2025-06-30】[justinpbarnett / unity\-mcp](https://github.com/justinpbarnett/unity-mcp) - A Unity MCP server that allows MCP clients like Claude Desktop or Cursor to perform Unity Editor actions